BUFFALO SOLDIERS OF THE ARIZONA TERRITORY, MESA

 The Buffalo Soldiers of the Arizona Territory - Ladies and Gentlemen of the Regiment were formed in 2007 by Michelle and her husband, Frederick Marable, who is the Commander of the Regiment.

-All materials contained within the website are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published, altered or broadcasted without the prior, express written permission of Commander Fred Marable and Deputy Commander Michelle London-Marable, founders of the Official Arizona Centennial Legacy Buffalo Soldiers of the Arizona Territory - Ladies and Gentlemen of the Regiment (BSAZTRTY-LGR)and Buffalo Soldiers AZ Territory Monument (BSAZTRTYM).
-Copyright(c) 2007 - 2023
+All materials contained within the website are protected by United States copyright law and may not be reproduced, distributed for profit, videos, images, shared, transmitted, displayed, republished, altered, or broadcasted, to reprint or license these photos or any content from without the prior express written permission of Commander Fred Marable and Deputy Commander Michelle London-Marable, founders of the Official Arizona Centennial Legacy Buffalo Soldiers of the Arizona Territory - Ladies and Gentlemen of the Regiment (BSAZTRTY-LGR)and Buffalo Soldiers Arizona Territory Monument (BSAZTRTYM).
+Copyright(c) 2007 - 2025

 To request a Buffalo Soldiers presentation.